dustywhite7/pythonMikkeli/courseSlides/4 - Pandas.md

 # Using SQL with Python

-In order to handle data on a large scale, we will frequently rely on SQL databases.
+In order to handle data on a large scale, we frequently rely on SQL databases.
 In this class, we will practice with SQLite.

 Here is a link to the documentation:
 [https://docs.python.org/3/library/sqlite3.html](https://docs.python.org/3/library/sqlite3.html)